-Perfectly light & sweet spongecake cupcakes filled with jam.
-So very reminiscent of a Tastycake Jelly Krimpet.
+Perfectly light & sweet sponge cake cupcakes filled with jam.
+A copycat recipe inspired by Tastykake Jelly Krimpets.

 *Kauffman’s Fruit Farm has graciously sent me complimentary products to sample.
 As always, all opinions remain completely my own.*

-Everyone has their purpose for spongecakes.
-I make spongecake cupcakes once or twice a year, for one reason and one reason only – to showcase a wonderful jam or jelly.
+I make sponge cake cupcakes once or twice a year, for one reason and one reason only – to showcase a wonderful jam or jelly.
 Really, a good jam deserves so much more than just a smear on toast!

 Each year I try to make a few batches of strawberry and raspberry jams.
 I'm sad to say that no jam making occurred this year.
 Usually I get a big score of local strawberries at the end of the season for super cheap.
 Not this year, people were strawberry crazed to the very end.
 Berries were too expensive this year to dump pounds of them into sugar for jam.

-People are often intimated by baking a spongecake – I assure you that it’s not at all difficult nor does it involve any trickery or wizardry.
-Here goes Spongecake 101.
+People are often intimated by baking a sponge cake – I assure you that it's not at all difficult nor does it involve any trickery or wizardry.

 The rest of it is easy baking.
 Combine the yolks with the sugar and vanilla.
 Mix it into the whites and gently fold in the flour.
 Spoon that thick fluffy batter into a cupcake pan and bake.